“Jezz” is a character rig for an upcoming animated short of mine.

 This allowed for a very intuitive custom rig design for all the phonemes and facial controls.

-This all makes for a very enjoyable posing & animation experience
+The end results make for a very enjoyable posing & animation experience

 “Mira” was the first character model & rig I ever created, and served as the final project for my introduction to Maya class.

-My initial plan was to use Ncloth simulations for the clothing, so i modeled the limbs & torso first.
-I followed some tutorials to get the base shapes and then continually experimented and tweaked them until I was happy with the shape.
+My initial plan was to use Ncloth simulations for the clothing, so i modeled the underlying limbs & torso first.
+I followed tutorials to get the base shapes and then continually experimented and tweaked them until I was happy with the shape.

 The head was where a large amount of total project time went.
 I had never attempted anything humanoid in 3D before, & even with the stylized aesthetic, it is very easy to enter the uncanny valley.
 Ultimately constant tweaking & iteration led to the final result.
 The eyebrows added a bit of humanity as well.